Yorkshire A to Y

 Kirklees metropolitan district X

-In addition to around 100 suburban districts, villages and small towns extending across the rural surroundings of Huddersfield, the metropolitan district includes several other closely-knit towns in the central area of West Yorkshire to the north, including Dewsbury and much of an area known as the Heavy Woollen District in its textile heyday.
+The metropolitan district includes around 100 villages, small towns and suburban districts extending across the rural surroundings of Huddersfield and it also includes several other closely-knit towns in the central area of West Yorkshire to the north, including Dewsbury and much of an area known as the Heavy Woollen District in its textile heyday.

-The area neatly divides into two parts sometimes referred to as North and South Kirklees.
-The only A-road between the two parts dips out of Kirklees into neighbouring Calderdale metropolitan district, passing on its way an irony of the Kirklees name.
+The road passes on its way an irony of the Kirklees name.
 The name chosen for the new metropolitan district authority back in 1974 was done without favour for any of its constituent towns and was based on Kirklees Priory, reputed to be the location of the death of Robin Hood.
-However, while mid-way between the two parts of the Kirklees district, the ruins and gatehouse of the Kirklees Priory are on the private Kirklees Park estate surrounding Kirklees Hall which are not in Kirklees metropolitan district but in Calderdale metropolitan district.
+However, while situated mid-way between the two parts of the Kirklees district, the ruins and gatehouse of the Kirklees Priory are on the private Kirklees Park estate surrounding Kirklees Hall which are not in Kirklees metropolitan district but in Calderdale metropolitan district.

-Kirklees is the fourth most-populated district in Yorkshire after Leeds, Sheffield and Bradford **.
-Across all England only three further metropolitan districts have a bigger population — Birmingham, Manchester and Liverpool.
-Latest figures* also put Bristol, as a city-based unitary authority area, a little higher.
+Kirklees is the fourth most-populated metropolitan district in Yorkshire after Leeds, Sheffield and Bradford.
+The county-wide population of North Yorkshire, after amalgamation of seven districts into a unitary authority in 2023, is now also higher.
+Kirklees' population equals about 70% of the combined population of all North Yorkshire.
+Across all England only three further metropolitan districts have a bigger population than Kirklees — Birmingham, Manchester and Liverpool.
+Latest figures* also put Bristol (a city-based unitary authority area not a metropolitan district) a little higher.

 Kirklees is the only metropolitan district of West Yorkshire to have boundaries with all the other four — Calderdale, Bradford, Leeds and Wakefield.
 It also has boundaries with the Barnsley metropolitan district of South Yorkshire, the High Peak district of Derbyshire and the Oldham metropolitan district of Greater Manchester, half of which is made up of areas which were in the West Riding of Yorkshire before 1974.